XHEOJ-FM

-XHEOJ-FM is a radio station on 98.7 FM in Lázaro Cárdenas, Michoacán, known as Radio Centro 9 87.
+XHEOJ-FM is a radio station on 98.7 FM in Lázaro Cárdenas, Michoacán, Mexico, known as Radio Centro 9 87.

 History

 XEOJ-AM received its concession on March 13, 1978.
 It was owned by Francisco Bautista Valencia and broadcast with 1 kW day and 100 watts night on 1400 kHz.
 Nighttime power was raised to 1 kW in the 1980s.

 XEOJ received approval to migrate to FM in 2012.

 In 2017, XHEOJ ditched its longtime Radio Horizonte brand for the Ke Buena grupera format—a decision that lasted a year—and went 24 hours.
 The change came with controversy among station employees over working hours, and a judge ordered the station to respect the preexisting work schedules of station employees where management had placed them on new overnight shifts.

 In January 2019, XHEOJ rebranded as "Radio Centro 9 87".